Digital banks in Ireland

 Not every digital bank is licenced in the same way.
 For example, Revolut has recently been granted a European banking licence which means your funds will be protected once it is implemented.
 Currently, funds are held in an account separate to Revolut and customers cannot deposit their salaries with them.
-N26 does, on the other hand, hold a German banking licence which means consumer deposits up to €100,000 are protected.
+However, N26 holds a German banking licence which means consumer deposits up to €100,000 are protected.

 You generally sign up for a bank account in Ireland in a branch but you can also do so online.
 With digital banks in Ireland, you can only sign up on your smartphone.
 You also will not get access to Internet banking on your computer with most digital banks.

-A benefit of a digital bank is having full access to your account at all times.
-Lots of mobile banks allow temporary freezing of your account in the case of a lost card, so if you find it again it’s not as much hassle to get a replacement.
-If you forget your pin, the banking apps also tend to have access to a pin reminder after you complete a couple of security questions.
+A benefit of a digital bank is having full access to your account at all times through your digital banking smartphone app.
+Lots of online banks allow temporary freezing of your account in the case of a lost card, so if you find it again it’s not as much hassle to get a replacement.
+If you forget your pin, digital banks also have access to a pin reminder after you complete a couple of security questions.

 What digital banks are available in Ireland?

-There are a number of mobile banks available in Ireland.
+There are a number of online banks available in Ireland.
 These include: